getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

     category: docs
 ---

-Dokku is a Docker based, self hosted "mini Heroku" that you can run out of any virtual machine, local or remote.
+Dokku is a Docker-based, self-hosted "mini-Heroku" that you can run out of any Virtual Machine (VM), local or remote.
 The main advantages of using it would be:

-* Ability to use Heroku buildpacks, Procfiles and other architectural elements
+* Ability to use Heroku buildpacks, [Procfiles](https://devcenter.heroku.com/articles/procfile) and other architectural elements
-* Ability to use Docker compose files
+* Ability to use Docker compose-files
-* Self hosted, so you can control the cost of the VMs or run locally at no cost
+* Self-hosted, so you can control the cost of the VMs or run locally at no cost
-* Using Git as the deploy mechanism
+* Use Git as the deploy mechanism
-* Free SSL certificates via the integrated Let's encrypt mechanism
+* Free SSL certificates via the integrated Let's Encrypt mechanism
 * Run multiple Grav sites in one VM with Dokku

-The first step is to install it inside a fresh virtual machine, running one of this distros:
+The first step is to install it inside a fresh VM, running one of these Operating System distributions:

 * Ubuntu x64 - Any currently supported release
 * Debian 8.2+ x64
 * CentOS 7 x64 (experimental)
 * Arch Linux x64 (experimental)

-To install the latest stable release, connect via SSH to your virtual machine and run the following commands as a user who has access to sudo:
+To install the latest stable release, connect via Secure Shell (SSH) to your VM and run the following commands as a user who has access to root (sudo):

 [prism classes="language-bash command-line"]
 wget https://raw.githubusercontent.com/dokku/dokku/v0.17.9/bootstrap.sh
 sudo DOKKU_TAG=v0.17.9 bash bootstrap.sh
 [/prism]

-After the installation script ends, you need to visit your VMs IP address or DNS name on a web browser to complete the instalation.
-The screen will promtt you for:
+After the installation-script ends, you need to visit your VMs IP-address or domain-name in a web browser to complete the installation.
+The screen will prompt you for:

 * A public SSH key - This is used as the authentication token for deploys (same as Github or Gitlab does)

-_Pro trick: If you are trying on **Vultr** or **Digital Ocean**, you can add the SHH key to the VM form their dashboard and it would be auto-added by Dokku._
+_Pro trick: If you are using **Vultr** or **Digital Ocean**, you can add the SSH key to the VM from the dashboard and it would be auto-added by Dokku._

 * Hostname - must match the VM's hostname
-* The option to use virtualhost naming or sub-folders for apps.
-I prefer the virtual host naming but you could use either.
+* Slect between the option to use virtualhost-naming or sub-folders for apps

+_Virtual host naming is typically preferred, but you could use either._

- If you go down the virtualhost naming path, you need to assing a domain or subdomain to your VM, via a DNS provider like **Cloudflare** and also add a wildcard sub-domain of that domain or subdomain.
+If you go down the virtualhost-naming path, you need to add a domain or subdomain to your VM, via a Domain Name Service provider like **Cloudflare** and also add a wildcard sub-domain of that domain or subdomain.

- For simplicity, you can use the sub-folder structure and the VM's ip address as hostname
+For simplicity, you can use the sub-folder structure and the VM's IP-address as hostname

-Once the installation is complete, in your virtual machine's terminal, create a new app for your Grav web site:
+Once the installation is complete, in your VM's terminal, create a new app for your Grav web site:

 [prism classes="language-bash command-line"]
 dokku apps:create my-grav-site